 2. The reason people don’t wise up on fees is that they are effectively hidden.
 The client is never asked to write a cheque or hand over cash.
 Units are deducted silently, remorselessly, almost invisibly.
 We don’t miss what we never had.
 Yes, the terms are disclosed in small print and the funds comply with the letter of the law.
 But the actual £ amount of total fees deducted is never shown and can only be estimated.

 3. Many people are a bit embarrassed talking about money, so they don’t compare notes (and fees) with friends.
 The Escape Artist has no such hang-up.

 4. Even when you show the victims the numbers and explain that they are being raped, they often do nothing.
 Private client funds under management are “sticky” and are a wonderful source of recurring annuity style revenues.
 Wonderful for the financial advisers / fund managers.
 For the the customers?
 Not so much.

 5. People value face to face contact with their financial adviser.
 There is a huge emotional comfort blanket in having someone to talk to and to share the responsibility with.
 This leads to (misplaced) loyalty…even when the adviser is grossly over-charging them.

 Back to the job.
 One thing I have learnt recently is that when you align your principles, morals and actions you become happier (as well as way more productive).
-So the financial adviser job must be ditched.
+So the wealth management job must be ditched.
 I won’t lie – the prospect of decent money and flexible hours is tempting – but I think I can do better from a moral perspective.
 I may be giving up easy money but, hey, I probably won’t starve.

-Maybe this type of financial mentoring could give people need the skills and confidence they need to choose their own investments and stop getting shaken down for their financial sweets by playground bullies.
+Imagine having a cross between a personal fitness trainer and a Frasier style (“I’m listening”) therapist…but for your financial health.
+This type of financial coaching could give people need the skills and confidence they need to manage their own investments and stop getting their financial sweets stolen from them by playground bullies.